 Screams and gasps accompany a dark, black and white image of a gun fading into focus.
 A shot is fired and a paper explosion escapes from the barrel of the gun, which is not a lethal weapon but rather a prop in an artistic performance (Figure 1).
 This is the opening image of Noviembre (2003), a relatively little-known and under-studied Spanish film directed by Achero Mañas.
-(The film is available to view here).
+(The film is available to view for free on Youtube, with English subtitles).
 Though extremely brief, this pre-credits scene microcosmically embodies the key themes and ideas of the film as a whole, which include the intermingling of performance and everyday life as well as the relationship between representation and reality.
 Noviembre is one of the films I am currently working on as part of a book proposal based on one of my thesis chapters and this post constitutes a starting point for me to think about the film in more detail.
 In what follows, I address the legacy of performance to which Noviembre alludes as well as the film’s reflection on the politics of spectatorship.
 Beyond this post, I am interested in further unpacking the ethics of spectatorship, and its therapeutic potential, in this film and I am keen to analyse the sequences involving death in this regard.
 Please feel free to leave feedback through the comments function below if you have any thoughts you would like to share on these or other related matters; you’ll also find me on Twitter (@FionaFNoble).
 More than a film, Noviembre is an artistic manifesto that produces a potent political statement about the radical potential of the arts, not just in the context of twenty-first century Spain but also more broadly in our contemporary globalised world.

 Like Familia (which I discussed in my previous post), Noviembre playfully interrogates the relationship between representation and reality by means of acting and performance.
 Both films focus on a company of actors but while Familia concentrates on a troupe of actors hired by a lonely middle-aged man to impersonate his family on his birthday, Noviembre features a group of creative youngsters who seek to unveil the revolutionary potential of the arts by means of independent and interactive street theatre.
 The film follows protagonist Alfredo (Óscar Jaenada) and his comrades, documenting their performance pieces and their developing personal relationships, both of which become more dramatic and intense as the film progresses.
 Although fictional, the film presents itself as a documentary, interspersing the action from the film’s present (1997-2001) with talking-head-style interviews involving the film’s protagonists as middle-aged individuals in an unidentified future moment.
 Thus, performance functions on multiple metacinematic levels in Noviembre.